hashicorp/terraform-provider-docker/website/docs/r/secret.html.markdown

 ```

 #### Update secret with no downtime
-In order to update a `secret`, Terraform will destroy the existing resource and create areplacement.
-In order to effectively use a `docker_secret` resource with a `docker_service` resource, it's recommended to specify `create_before_destroy` in a `lifecycle` block.
-Provide a uniqie `name` attribute, for example
+To update a `secret`, Terraform will destroy the existing resource and create a replacement.
+To effectively use a `docker_secret` resource with a `docker_service` resource, it's recommended to specify `create_before_destroy` in a `lifecycle` block.
+Provide a unique `name` attribute, for example
 with one of the interpolation functions `uuid` or `timestamp` as shown
 in the example below.
 The reason is [moby-35803](https://github.com/moby/moby/issues/35803).